-- Formulation (e.g., tablet or capsule etc.)

-- The dosage as printed on the label

-- The times of day that the medicine should be given (be careful to spread the medicine out evenly especially if the medicine is an antibiotic unless the GP says otherwise).
-It is also important to record the time and quantity given if an 'as required' (PRN') or variable dose (e.g., one or two) medication (see Guidance 13 for an example of a PRN protocol).

-- Any special information such as giving the medicine before or after food or where the cream should be applied or any support the service user may require

-- When the medicine was first prescribed

-- When a medicine was received and how much

-- How the medicine is taken or used (e.g. via a PEG)
+- Formulation (e.g., tablet or capsule etc.) - The dosage as printed on the label - The times of day that the medicine should be given (be careful to spread the medicine out evenly especially if the medicine is an antibiotic unless the GP says otherwise).
+It is also important to record the time and quantity given if an 'as required' (PRN') or variable dose (e.g., one or two) medication (see Guidance 13 for an example of a PRN protocol). - Any special information such as giving the medicine before or after food or where the cream should be applied or any support the service user may require - When the medicine was first prescribed - · When a medicine was received and how much - Route of administration e.g., oral, topical or via a peg